EGR314Team308/Team308.github.io/Design Ideation.md

 68. Used to collect data on climate change
 69. Used to determine/track conditions in a cave
 70. Used to determine/track conditions in a mine
-71. Used on top of a skyscraper
-72. Used on an RV for wind speed
-73. Used at an airport for atmospheric pressure measurements
-74. Used at a rocket launch site
-75. Used for passive heating cooling of homes/buildings
-76. Alerting users of weather changes
-77. Track moon phases
-78. Track Seismic activity
-79. Algorithm to predict future weather conditions based on data
-80. Track sea level
-81. Track tidal movement
-82. Takes cores for climate proxies
-83. Track soil nitrogen, phosphorus, potassium, etc.
-84. Track soil ph
-85. Tracks noise pollution
-86. Tracks atmospheric pressure
-87. Adjust UV light for crops
-88. Detects particulate concentrations
-89. Mobile cart that tracks air quality
-90. Drone that gives water to plants when needed
-91. Device that tracks wind speed and moves with it
-92. Tells when it is the most sunniest in a day
-93. Device used to teach kids about the weather
-94. Used to track weather in the rainforest
-95. Used to track weather in the Arctic/Antarctic
-96. Weather station on the moon
-97. Used to track weather in the desert
-98. Temperature/atmospheric regulation to optimize solar power generation/battery charging
-99. Temperature/atmospheric regulation to optimize data center/computer energy efficiency
-100. Temperature/atmospheric regulation to optimize manufacturing processes
+71. Used to determine/track conditions in a underwater
+72. Used on top of a skyscraper
+73. Used on an RV for wind speed
+74. Used at an airport for atmospheric pressure measurements
+75. Used at a rocket launch site
+76. Used for passive heating cooling of homes/buildings
+77. Alerting users of weather changes
+78. Track moon phases
+79. Track Seismic activity
+80. Algorithm to predict future weather conditions based on data
+81. Track sea level
+82. Track tidal movement
+83. Takes cores for climate proxies
+84. Track soil nitrogen, phosphorus, potassium, etc.
+85. Track soil ph
+86. Tracks noise pollution
+87. Tracks atmospheric pressure
+88. Adjust UV light for crops
+89. Detects particulate concentrations
+90. Mobile cart that tracks air quality
+91. Drone that gives water to plants when needed
+92. Device that tracks wind speed and moves with it
+93. Tells when it is the most sunniest in a day
+94. Device used to teach kids about the weather
+95. Used to track weather in the rainforest
+96. Used to track weather in the Arctic/Antarctic
+97. Weather station on the moon
+98. Used to track weather in the desert
+99. Temperature/atmospheric regulation to optimize solar power generation/battery charging
+100. Temperature/atmospheric regulation to optimize data center/computer energy efficiency
+101. Temperature/atmospheric regulation to optimize manufacturing processes

 ## Sort, Rank, and Group Design Concepts